LuukvE/Luuk-Accounts/README.md

 # Auth
-Allow users to sign up / sign manually or with Google.
+Allow users to sign up and sign in manually or with Google.

 ## APIs
 - [x] **Google OAuth 2.0:** Enables Google Sign-in
 - [x] **Google Cloud Functions:** Hosts the TypeScript API
-- [x] **Google Cloud FireStore:** Stores the user accounts and permissions
+- [x] **Google Cloud FireStore:** Provides the database

 ## Considerations
 - Email addresses are case-insensitive